-For this next set of runs, we will assume that some of the previously designated first-stage degrees of freedom are in fact second-stage ones.
-PyROS handles second-stage degrees of freedom via the use of decision rules, which is controlled with the config option decision_rule_order presented above.
-Here, we shall select affine decision rules by setting decision_rule_order to the value of 1.
+For this next set of runs, we will assume that some of the previously designated first-stage degrees of freedom are in fact second-stage degrees of freedom.
+PyROS handles second-stage degrees of freedom via the use of polynomial decision rules, of which the degree is controlled through the optional keyword argument decision_rule_order to the PyROS solve() method.
+In this example, we select affine decision rules by setting decision_rule_order=1: